fallen-icarus/cardano-swaps/README.md

 Charlie looks up all swap addresses willing to swap ADA/AGIX.
 Charlie finds Bob's address.
 Using Bob's reference script, Charlie gives Bob 10 ADA and receives 10 AGIX.
 Using Alice's reference script, Charlie gives Alice 5 AGIX and receives 10 ADA.
-Charlie now has his original 10 ADA plus and additional 5 AGIX.
+Charlie now has his original 10 ADA plus an additional 5 AGIX.
 This all occurs in one transaction where Charlie paid the transaction fee.
 ```

 In short, Charlie pays the transaction fee and in return receives 5 AGIX.
-And as a consequence, both Alice's and Bob's swaps were fulfilled.
+As a consequence, both Alice's and Bob's swaps were fulfilled.

 ### The Realistic Example